 - Myxopapillary ependymoma in filum terminale – May extend into conus, through neural foramina or into subcutanoeous sacrococcygeal region.
 Multilobulated, encapsulated, mucin-containing, haemorrhage, calcify.
 Iso T1, high T2, enhance.

 Most common spinal cord tumour in children, peak 20s, M>F, increased risk with NF1.
 75% in upper/midthoracic cord.
-Most are low grade pilocytic (WHO I) or fibrillary (WHO II).
-Fusiform cord expansion, may be exophytic (appearing extramedullary), low T1, high T2, variable enhancement.
+Most are low grade pilocytic (WHO I) or fibrillary (WHO II)., rarely grade IV/GBM Fusiform cord expansion, may be exophytic (appearing extramedullary), low T1, high T2, variable enhancement.
 Ill-defined, may involve entire cord diameter, longer cord segments (average 7 vertebral bodies) than ependymoma.
+Tends to disrupt traversing neural tracts.
+DTI cab be used to predict resectability, poaaibly grade (but not useful for differentiating from ependymoma).
 Cystic ccomponent in 60% (usually tumoral cysts).
 Haemorrhage uncommon (cf ependymoma).
 Syrinx common in pilocytic astrocytomas.
 Disrupts descending white matter tracts/fibres.

 Uncommon, occur in spine and posterior fossa.
-Associated with vHL in 1/3.
-Cervical and thoracic spine, may be intramedullary or eccentric appearing extramedullary, may be on nerve roots.
+Seen on 1/3 of those with vHL; 1/3 of those with spinal HB have vHL.
+Cervical and thoracic spine, may be intramedullary or eccentric appearing extramedullary, predominantly dorsal cord, may be on nerve roots.
 Cystic and solid which has dense vascular blush, diffuse cord expansion (cf AVM), extensive oedema.
 Intratumoral flow voids when large.
 Completely solid in 25%.
 40% associated with cysts.
 20% multiple.
 On angiography there is a dilated feeding artery, tumour stain and draining vein.
 DDx drop metastasis from cerebellar haemangioblastoma.

 May be incidental, ‘congenital’, may be associated with bifid spinal canal.
 Usually thoracic, also commonly filum terminale, M>F. Intradural or extradural.
 May be extensive compressing the spinal cord.
 High T1, low T2, supresses with FS, chemical shift artifact in frequency-encoding direction.
 Suspect teratoma if cysts, haemorrhage or debris seen.
 May have dorsal dermal sinus tract.